Can You Microwave Japanese Pottery? A Practical Guide

 This method isn't entirely foolproof, but it can help you identify potentially unsafe items.

-One of the greatest threats to Japanese pottery isn’t just microwave heat it’s temperature shock.
-This happens when a ceramic item undergoes an abrupt shift from cold to hot or vice versa.
+One of the greatest threats to Japanese pottery isn’t just microwave heat, it’s temperature shock.
+This occurs when a ceramic item undergoes an abrupt transition from cold to hot, or vice versa.
 For example:

 These changes can cause expansion and contraction in the clay body, especially in porous or semi-glazed wares.
 The result may be visible cracks, “pinging” sounds, or complete breakage.

-To avoid this from happening always let your ceramics come to room temperature naturally before exposing them to heat, and place hot items on padded or wooden surfaces rather than cold counters.
+To avoid this, always let your ceramics come to room temperature naturally before heating them, and place hot items on padded or wooden surfaces rather than cold counters.

 Handwashing is strongly recommended for artisan pottery.
 Use warm water, a mild detergent, and a soft sponge to avoid scratching delicate surfaces or glazes.
-Avoid harsh scouring pads and bleach, which can strip color or damage fine cracks in the glaze.
+Avoid harsh scouring pads and bleach, which can strip color or damage the glaze's fine cracks.

 After washing, dry the piece thoroughly with kitchen paper or a soft cloth, especially around the base where moisture can linger.
-Let it air dry fully before storing to prevent mold or odor buildup.
+Let it air-dry completely before storing to prevent mold or odor buildup.

 If you must stack pottery, place a soft cloth or paper between each item to prevent chipping especially around rims and bases.
 Store in a dry, well-ventilated space.
 Avoid humid environments, as moisture trapped in unglazed sections can weaken the pottery over time.